 There is often a good deal of confusion about what is meant by the terms "stable" or "deterministic" when applied to sorting or comparison.
-This confusion in terms often leads people to make mistakes in their software architecture, or make choices of language-sensitive comparison options that have significant impact in terms of performance and footprint, and yet do not give the results that users expect.
+This confusion in terms often leads people to make mistakes in their software architecture, or make choices of language-sensitive comparison options that have significant impact in terms of performance and footprint on performance and memory use, and yet do not give the results that users expect.